teaforthecat/hemacs/README.md

 # hemacs

-one man's ever evolving emacs setup. used on osx with carbon emacs 24+. i'm mainly writing ruby, java-and-coffee scripting, interfacing with git, command-lining, and writing object-oriented css. i'm opting to use git submodules for managing vendored packages in most cases over ELPA. things should be kind of document and organized and tweakable at this point.
+one man's ever evolving emacs setup. used on osx with carbon emacs 24+. i'm mainly writing ruby, java-and-coffee scripting, interfacing with git, command-lining, and writing object-oriented stylesheets and templates. the code should be somewhat documented and organized and tweakable at this point.

 ## installation